4n0nymou3/cf-vless-config-builder/README_EN.md

 - Import the Xray JSON output config into Xray-compatible clients like v2rayNG to take advantage of least-ping mode.
 - Import the Sing-box JSON output config directly into clients like Sing-box, Hiddify, or NekoBox.
 - Import the Clash output config (downloaded with a `.yaml` extension) into Clash Meta / Mihomo clients like Clash Verge.

+When you're done, especially if you're using a public or shared computer, be sure to click the "🔄 Clear All & Start Over" button so all your information is fully and securely wiped (full details in the [Clear All & Security](#clear-all--security) section).

 ## Settings Guide